 12. Inspirational quotes – Yes, everybody loves inspirational quotes but don’t overdo it or you will become “that” guy.

-13. On this day in history – Using Wikipedia or this site, you can easily find relevant date-specific content.
+13. On this day in history – Using Wikipedia, you can easily find relevant date-specific content.
 There is rarely a shortage of interesting content to tweet about from some point in history!

 14. TrendsMap – Get a visual representation of what topics are trending on a map to target content for audiences in a specific area.